As before, start by retrieving the previously saved deposit_control.txt

 The default scavenging coefficient (8x10-5), applied both below- and within-cloud, should be applicable to a wide range of particles and is defined in the CONTROL file.
 The coefficients and precipitation exponents can vary for different pollutants as well as scavenging processes (rain or snow).
 For instance, see Sportisse, 2007 (doi:10.1016/j.atmosenv.2006.11.057) for examples.

 - Save to close, run the model, and open the display menu.
 The final particle deposition pattern looks very similar to the gaseous pattern but with much more deposition.
-The MESSAGE file shows a total mass of 196131 grams at the end of the run, a few kilograms less than the gaseous wet deposition simulation.
+The MESSAGE file shows a total mass of 199589 grams at the end of the run, only about one kilogram less than the gaseous wet deposition simulation.
 However from the deposition graphics, we can see that the particle wet deposition amounts were more than a factor of 10,000 greater than the gaseous wet deposition.

-- Deposition can be difficult to interpret and the previous results seem inconsistent.
-However, a rough examination of the deposition region shows the extent to be about one-degree square, or about 1010 m2.
+- Deposition can be difficult to interpret and the previous results seem excessive for the loss of only 1 kg.
+However, a rough examination of the high deposition region shows the extent to be about one-degree square, or about 1010 m2.
 The high particle wet deposition region showed a peak of about 105 pg/m2 compared with the gaseous deposition maximum of about 10 pg/m2.
 The additional particle deposition translates into about 1015 pg of deposition or about 1 kg of the 200 kg released.